 - 1. In the scheduler .schedule click the desired execution option. - a.
 Cron to execute processes according to specific cron patterns. - b.
 Ustartup to execute processes at server startup. - 2.
-Set the desired configuration. - For the configuration options of the different types of execution, see: - 3.
-Click Save to save the execution. - For documentation on the ReST interface, see http://localhost:8080/X4/X4Api/.
+Set the desired configuration. - For the configuration options of the different types of execution, see: - Server start - Cron - 3.
+Click Save to save the execution. - i For documentation on the ReST interface, see http://localhost:8080/X4/X4Api/.

-5.2.2 Server start
+6.2.2 Server start

-New configurations for executions at server startup can be created using the startup button.
+New configurations for executions at server startup can be created using the $\circlearrowleft$ Startup button.
 A number of options and parameters are available.
 These are explained in more detail below.